adambard/learnxinyminutes-docs/assemblyscript.html.markdown

 // Classes can be explicitly marked as implementing an interface.
-// Any missing properties will then cause an error at compile-time. class PointPerson implements Person {
+// Any missing properties will then cause an error at compile-time. class PointPerson extends Point {
     name: string
     move(): void {}
 }